Frequently Asked Questions: Visas, Green Cards & Investment Immigration Law

 In addition, limited partnerships allow EB-5 investors to withdraw their capital without jeopardizing the legal status of the partnership.
 Once the required investment period is over, and the investor has received an unconditional Green Card, the investor can leave the partnership—which is usually the ultimate goal for most EB-5 applicants.

 Want to learn more about the EB-5 program?
-At the Law Offices of Vaughan de Kirby, we’ve worked with many EB-5 investors to prepare them for their EB-5 petitions.
+At Jatoi & de Kirby, APC, we’ve worked with many EB-5 investors to prepare them for their EB-5 petitions.
 Our San Francisco attorneys have years of experience processing hundreds of cases.
 We can advise on your current status and qualifications and will actively work with any agents or other business partners on your end.
 Call us today at 415-221-2345 for more information.